-50 years after the Californian gold rush of 1849, a group of Americans embarked on a much longer journey for the precious metal to the gold mines of Korea.
+50 years after the Californian gold rush of 1849, a group of Americans embarked on a much longer journey for the precious metal to the Korean gold mines.

 During the early 20th century, the American-owned Oriental Consolidated Mining Company (OCMC) operated some of the richest gold mines in the world the Unsan mines in northern Korea.

 These mines were located in the mountainous region north of Pyongyang and were, for the most part, inaccessible except for small paths that clung to the sides of the mountains.

 Most of the early Western mining engineers and supervisors were from Columbia City, Indiana the hometown of the OCMC’s founder, Leigh Smith Hunt.
 Hunt, wanting men that he could trust, hired young graduates from the local high schools and colleges, promising them good wages if they would agree to serve three years at the mines.

 For many of these young men, it was their first time away from home, let alone the United States, and they saw it as an opportunity for a great adventure.
 But for many, the journey from the United States to Korea was far more of an adventure than they counted on.

 The first large group of Indianans departed for the gold mines in January 1901.
 They traveled by railroad to San Francisco, California, and then sailed to Korea.
 Nearly all of them had never been to sea before and the voyage across the Pacific was extremely trying especially the passage from Japan to Chemulpo (modern-day Incheon) aboard the Japanese steamship Kisagawa Maru.
 One man, Joseph F. Bowlby, declared: